MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-users/manage-users-across-their-lifecycle.md

 ## Create a user

+The user creation varies depending on when the Yammer network was created.

+### Networks created before March 2019

 As of March 2019, we are in process of transitioning how Yammer users are created.
 During the transition, which will occur during 2019, the process will be different for existing Office 365 users and new Office 365 users.

 - **Pre-March 2019**: Yammer users are created when they use Yammer for the first time.